 Virtual tours of leading galleries and museums have been all the rage during the coronavirus lockdown.
-Stuart Forster has found an alternative form of armchair tourism and suggests drinking beer at home.
+Stuart Forster has found an alternative form of armchair tourism and suggests drinking beer at home as virtual tourism.

 Savouring a freshly pulled pint of beer in a brewery taproom isn’t possible at present.
 That, though, doesn’t stop beer lovers enjoying produce from some of the world’s leading breweries at home while dreaming about future travel plans to the premises where those beers are brewed.

 Disclosure: Some of the links below and banners are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

 The lockdown has resulted in a surge of interest for virtual tours of the world’s leading museums and art galleries.
 By contrast, the UK’s Society of Independent Brewers (SIBA) has reported that, on average, sales of its members beers dipped by 82 per cent.
 The majority of SIBA’s members offer free local deliveries.